fabio1623/GlueHome/README.md

 - `DeliveryApi`: the API layer that exposes the endpoints.
 - `DeliveryDomain`: the business logic layer that contains the domain models and services.
-- `DeliveryInfrastructure`: the infrastructure layer that deals with data persistence using MySQL and message queues using RabbitMQ.
+- `DeliveryInfrastructure`: the infrastructure layer that deals with data persistence using MongoDB and message queues using RabbitMQ.
 - `DeliveryBackground`: the background task that updates expired deliveries state every hour.

 There are also 3 Unit Tests projects: